What to Do After a Car Accident

 Connect with your own auto insurance to make them aware of the accident.
 Your car insurance company will give you a claim number.
 This is your PIP claim number to use when you seek medical treatment.

 To address damage to your vehicle, call the other driver’s car insurance company to make arrangements for getting your vehicle repaired and obtaining a rental car.
 If liability is clear, hopefully the other driver’s insurance company will act quickly to work with you on getting the needed repairs and rental car.
 To clarify, “if liability is clear” means if it is not debatable who was at fault in the accident.
 If the other driver’s insurance company is not acting swiftly enough for your needs or the insurance company is just being difficult (which can happen), then you may be better served to go through your own car insurance policy assuming you have collision insurance coverage.
-Your insurance company would then later seek reimbursement from the insurer for the driver who hit you.
+Your insurance company would then later seek reimbursement from the insurer for the driver who hit you in a process called subrogation.

 Above all else, the critical thing to remember is that insurance company adjusters are not your friend when it comes to your injuries from the accident.
 Whether communicating with your own insurance company or the other driver’s insurance company, do not say anything that they can use against you to minimize your claim.
 For example, our client that we’ll refer to as “Robert” for purposes of this explanation, had a very sore neck from the whiplash effects of a car accident on Gibsonton Drive.
 Robert’s neck pain was intolerable and all he could think about in the aftermath of his car accident.
 He also had slight discomfort in his lower back, but this was not his concern given the awful radiating pain he was experiencing in his neck.
 Before contacting us, Robert spoke to the other driver’s insurance company.
 When they asked Robert about his injuries, he only talked about his neck.
 The insurance company officials were happy to manipulate the conversation in a way that Robert did not mention his lower back.
 Naturally, a month later and following treatment with chiropractor and physical therapy, Robert’s neck pain began to subside, but his lower back injury turned out to be a larger issue than initially thought.
 The insurance company argued that the only injury from the accident was Robert’s neck, and attempted to disclaim any responsibility for the lower back issues.
 We were ultimately able to overcome this argument by demonstrating the medical records showed Robert told his medical providers about his neck and back in his initial chiropractor and physical therapy appointments.
 Remember, insurance companies most certainly do not have your best interests in mind.
 It has been documented that insurance adjusters are pressured by their giant corporate insurance companies to pay you less.